Header Background

 Tutorial content types

-5. Establish a Basic Publishing Schedule
+5. Establish A Basic Publishing Schedule

 A layout of what a publishing schedule might look like